Waseda University: Research performance

-Graduate school rankings
+Detailed

 According to the Asia Top MBA Business Schools Ranking by Asiaweek, Waseda Business School is ranked 2nd in Japan.
 Eduniversal also ranked Japanese business schools and Waseda is 2nd in Japan (93rd in the world).
 In this ranking, Waseda is one of only 3 Japanese business schools categorized in "Universal Business schools with major international influence".
+Waseda University is one of the few universities in Japan to receive accreditation from the Association to Advance Collegiate Schools of Business (AACSB) of the United States of America.

 Waseda Law School is considered one of the top Japanese law schools, as Waseda's successful candidates for bar examination was 5th in 2009 and 2010 in Japan.